 You can see the historical average monthly FiT in your area on our Pricing page.

-We also pass through any government premiums on your FiT, in addition the 30 minute wholesale price of energy.
+We also pass on any government premium feed-in tariff (PFiT), in addition the 30 minute wholesale price of energy.

 How Amber's fluctuating FiT works

 - When the wholesale price is low, your FiT is also lower.
 When the wholesale price is high, you get a higher FiT.

 - When the grid is oversupplied with energy, the wholesale price of energy can occasionally drop into the negative range, meaning that you are debited a for your exports.

 - But when the grid is undersupplied, your FiT can skyrocket.
 This is similar to how commercial operators are compensated for their generation, where supply and demand rules the day.

 Why is the FiT different to the wholesale usage price?